 Signing documents online is fast, convenient, and in many cases, legally binding - but not all digital signatures offer the same level of protection or recognition.

-If you’re navigating contracts or compliance, understanding which type to use really matters.
+If you're navigating contracts or compliance, understanding which type to use depends on the document's risk level and regulatory context.

-Let’s break down the core types of electronic signature under the eIDAS Regulation: Standard Electronic Signature (SES), Advanced Electronic Signature (AES), and Qualified Electronic Signature (QES).
+Under the eIDAS Regulation, electronic signatures fall into three core types: Standard Electronic Signature (SES), Advanced Electronic Signature (AES), and Qualified Electronic Signature (QES).

-If you need to prove who signed, defend the signature’s validity, or meet strict legal requirements, knowing the differences is key.
+If you need to prove who signed, defend the signature's validity, or meet strict legal requirements, the distinction between them is the starting point.

 What Is a Digital Signature?